cloudfoundry/community/toc/rfc/rfc-draft-arm64-support.md

 - Provide an ops-file enabling operators to deploy CF on ARM64
 - Validate the full CF deployment lifecycle (deploy, upgrade, scale) on ARM64

-## Paketo WG
+## App Runtime Interfaces WG (Classical Buildpacks)

-The Paketo Working Group owns buildpacks.
-Work includes:
+The ARI Working Group owns the classical buildpacks which have higher adoption in CF today.
+Note: ARM64 support for Cloud Native Buildpacks (CNBs) is already being addressed by the Paketo WG separately (see [ARM64 Paketo Buildpacks](https://www.cloudfoundry.org/blog/arm64-paketo-buildpacks/)).
+Work for classical buildpacks includes:

-- Produce ARM64 variants of all CF buildpack dependencies (JDK, Node.js, Python, Ruby, Go, .NET, PHP, nginx, R runtimes)
+- Produce ARM64 variants of classical buildpack dependencies (JDK, Node.js, Python, Ruby, Go, .NET, PHP, nginx runtimes)
 - Produce an ARM64 variant of the `cflinuxfs4` root filesystem
-- Validate buildpack `detect` and `compile` phases on ARM64 cells
+- Validate classical buildpack `detect` and `compile` phases on ARM64 cells
-- Update buildpack CI to produce and test ARM64 artifacts
+- Update classical buildpack CI to produce and test ARM64 artifacts

 ## All CF Release Authors